rbika/dotfiles-macos/README.md

 Dotfiles
 --------

-The `dotfiles` directory contains my configurations files for bash, git, vim, etc. Follow the steps below to get everything working.
+The `dotfiles` directory contains my configurations files for zsh, git, vim, etc. Follow the steps below to get everything working.

 - Clone this repo:
     ```